abonello/project-1/README.md

 -----

-* An visual artist wants to collaborate on a multimedia project:
+* A visual artist wants to collaborate on a multimedia project:

     1. The artist comes to my site
-    2. Read various sections from my activities including the extended sections.
-Possibilities include composition / sound design / research
+    2. Reads various sections from my activities including the extended sections.
+Possibilities include composition / sound design / research.
-    3. If the user feels ready to contact me, a CTA button is available
+    3. If the user feels ready to contact me, a CTA button is available.
     4. Alternatively the artist might want to read more about me in which case s/he will go to the About Me either by scrolling or by using the navigation buttons.
 There is the possibility to reach my Linkein.
-    5. The artist might decide to listen to some of my music from the portfolio
+    5. The artist might decide to listen to some of my music from the portfolio.
-    6. When the artist want to get in touch there are various routes available.
+    6. When the artist wants to get in touch there are various routes available.
 In the section where the CTA button is available this will take the user straight to the contact form.
-Otherwise they user can scroll to the contact form or use the Contact link in the navigation bar.
+Otherwise, the user can scroll to the contact form or use the Contact link in the navigation bar.

 **All tested and works well**

 -----

 * Testing the contact form
 Test reaching the contact form from various places.
-PASS with the exception that the CTA buttons will take the user to the submit button on mobile devices.
+PASS with the exception that ~~the CTA buttons will take the user to the submit button on mobile devices~~.
+This has now been fixed.
     1. Submitting empty form: **Error message shown to user prompting to fill in the name**
     2. User fills in only name and trying to submit: **Error message shown prompting user to fill in email**
     3. User fills in first part of email only (Ex. asdf): **Error message showing that the email lacks an @ symbol**